Overcoming Laziness And Inertia Toward Working On Your Social Problems

 Don't look too many steps ahead

 When people have a big, ambitious goal it's only natural for them to look to the finish line.
-There are times when doing this can make the task of getting there seem too daunting or discouraging.
+There are times when doing this can make the job of getting there seem too daunting or discouraging.
 It can help to only focus on sub-goals that are a few steps ahead, before worrying about the tougher challenges.

 For example, if someone wants to make a ton of friends, but currently has none, their goal may seem too complicated and out of reach.
 They may not be able to imagine themselves as the kind of person with a bustling social life.
 However, to make a ton of friends, first you only have to make one friend.
 Then you have to do it again and again.
 Making one single friend is something anyone can do.